Xorlev/slogd/README.md

 an index on offset and an index on publish timestamp.
 These allow for efficiently seeking through the log.

+### Durability

+Slogd provides some durability guarantees.
+Upon receipt of an successful AppendLogs response, the data in the request has been flushed to disk.
+However, it is possible that a large batch of messages may trigger an early flush of data to disk.
+If slogd were to exit before a final flush, it may lead to some messages being persisted and some lost messages, though should never result in corrupt segments.
+In that case, the client would not have received a successful response and would retry the request.

+Slogd may opt to implement transactional semantics in the future (prepare, append, {commit/abort}) to provide stronger guarantees wherein an entire batch of messages will be committed to the log or not at all.

 ### Messages

 Individual messages (slogd.LogEntry) have 5 different fields: